debian package repos: switch from freight to something faster

 A repository must not include different packages (different content) with the same package name, version, and architecture.
 When a repository is meant to be used as a supplement to another repository this should hold for the joint main+supplement repository as well.

-#4 Updated by Ward Vandewege 5 months ago
+#4 Updated by Ward Vandewege about 1 year ago

 Almost ready for the migration.

 As part of this, I am changing the Origin and Label fields of our apt repos.
 They currently say 'Freight', and that will become 'Arvados'.